SofTecHLimited/Agencify/README.md

 ---

-This repository contains the solutions to the problems mentioned above.
+This repository contains the solutions to the AGENCIFY LTD assessment problems mentioned above.
 Each problem has its own Java file or SQL querry containing the code solution.
 The README.md file provides an overview of the test, explains the purpose of each problem, and describes the solutions in more detail.